leonprou/Grants-Program/applications/address-book.md

 When accessing the address book page, the user is presented with a table under two tabs, displaying address book entities for DIDs and keys.
 This table shows an association between each DID/key and the user-defined name tag.
 Users can add, remove, edit items within the address book (CRUD operations are supported).
 Users can conveniently search and sort entries, with options to export and import items in CSV format.
 The address book entities are stored in local the storage, ensuring they are accessible only within the user's browser environment."

 The address book will have two entry types - DID and key, displayed in two separated tables.
+Each table contains the following fields:

 **DID table fields**
 - User assigned name